Nub Connecticut Cigar Review: A Smooth & Creamy Gordito From Oliva Cigars

 One of the most admirable characteristics of the Nub Connecticut is the ash backbone’s sheer strength.
 Tough and resilient, you can smoke it all the way down without having to de-ash once.
 This is impressive and speaks volumes about the construction quality.

 Similarly, the burn is razor sharp and rarely becomes uneven in the number of Connecticuts I have tried.

 As such, this provides a very cool and relaxing smoke that’s enjoyable from start to finish.
-Only towards the end of the cigar to you begin to feel a rise in temperature and that’s usually on the fingers!
+Only towards the end of the cigar do you begin to feel a rise in temperature, and that’s usually on the fingers!

-As for the band, I love how Nub have created a small and discreet one that corresponds to the cigar’s size.
-This means that you can keep it one for at least the first 20 minutes before removing it.
-Nevertheless, it’s a very easy band to remove as very little glue holds it in place.
+As for the band, I love how Nub has created a small and discreet one that corresponds to the cigar’s size.
+This means that you can keep it on for at least the first 20 minutes before removing it.
+Nevertheless, it’s a very easy band to remove, as very little glue holds it in place.

 Furthermore, the band’s contemporary design is set upon a cream-coloured background that matches the cigar’s wrapper.
 A few gold strips add a pop of colour whilst the brand logo is centred above the cigar’s name.